m3redithw/Zestimates-Clustering-Project/README.md

 ## :open_file_folder:   Data Dictionary
 **Variable** |    **Value**    | **Meaning**
 ---|---|---
-*Latitude* | Float number | Latitude of the middle of the parcel *Longitude* | Float number | Longitude of the middle of the parcel *Bedrooms* | Integer ranging from 1-6 | Number of bedrooms in home *Bathrooms* | Float ranging from 0.5-6.5| Number of bathrooms in home including fractional bathrooms *Square Feet* | Float number | Calculated total finished living area of the home *Lot Size* | Float number | Area of the lot in square feet *Age* | Integer |  This indicate the age of the property in 2017, calculated using the year the principal residence was built *Assessed Value* | Float number | The total tax assessed value of the parcel *Tax Amount*| Float number | The total property tax assessed for that assessment year *County* | 1) Ventura 2) Los Angeles 3) Orange | County in which the property is located
+*Latitude* | Float | Latitude of the middle of the parcel *Longitude* | Float | Longitude of the middle of the parcel *Zip Code* | Integer | Zip code in which the property is located *County* | 1) Ventura 2) Los Angeles 3) Orange | County in which the property is located *Bedrooms* | Integer ranging from 1-6 | Number of bedrooms in home *Bathrooms* | Float ranging from 0.5-6.5| Number of bathrooms in home including fractional bathrooms *Full Bath* | Interger |  Number of full bathrooms (sink, shower + bathtub, and toilet) present in home *Room Count* | Float |  Total number of rooms in the principal residence *Total Sqft* | Float | Calculated total finished living area of the home *Living Sqft* | Float | Finished living area
+*Lot Sqft* | Float | Area of the lot in square feet *Assessed Value* | Float | The total tax assessed value of the parcel *Structure Value* | Float | The assessed value of the built structure on the parcel *Land Value* | Float | The assessed value of the land area of the parcel *Tax Amount*| Float | The total property tax assessed for that assessment year *Age* | Integer | This indicate the age of the property in 2017, calculated using the year the principal residence was built *Transaction Month* | Integer | The month in 2017 that the property is sold

 ## :placard:   Project Plan / Process
 #### :one:   Data Acquisition